 By Jim Hagerty

-ROCKFORD — Although the Rockford IceHogs were officially eliminated from playoff contention, interim coach Derek King is focusing on the positives that came out of the 2018-19 season.
+ROCKFORD — Although the Rockford IceHogs were officially eliminated from playoff contention, interim coach Derek King is focusing on the positives from the 2018-19 season.

 “I think I handled the adversity that was thrown at us when the (coaching) switch was made,” King said.
 “We had a lot of injuries and a lot different players in and out of the lineup every night.
 I think I did a good job managing that.”

 King has now spent two of his 11 years in the AHL with Rockford.
 And after being a part of last year’s ride that took the IceHogs to the Western Conference Finals and laying a foundation of young talent this year, narrowly missing the playoffs, he hopes to lose the interim tag and continuing building on that layer.